 The issue has been escalated to WG and there are plans to review this at an all Wales level under the Staffing Act.
 Options for stabilising the situation may mean a different approach for some care homes with regards to registrant numbers and on site availability of registered nurses.
+Care home providers have been offered, since the COVID Pandemic, a place on the Health Board Working Groups currently exploring nurse recruitment.

-Since COVID the sustainability of the fragility of the private care home sector has become of increasing concern due to the following issues providers are experiencing.
+Since COVID the sustainability of the fragility of the private care home sector has become of increasing concern due to the following issues providers are experiencing:-